Last Updated on June 15, 2023 by Grow with Bovees

 Well-decayed stable manure may be used, but in applying it, be careful to avoid damaging the surface roots, and fork it only very lightly under the soil.

-Azaleas start making bud-growth during summer and it is most essential that they should be kept well watered from this time onwards until their flowering season ends.
+Azaleas start making flower buds during summer, and it is most essential that soil moisture levels are kept up from this time onwards until bloom time is over.

 They grow only in acid soil and should be watered regularly during the dry months of the year.

-Because of the dense arrangement of their leaves, overhead sprinklers are not recommended as most of the water remains on the leaves and little penetrates to the roots of the plant.
+Because of the dense arrangement of their leaves, overhead irrigation is not recommended as most of the water remains on the leaves, and little penetrates to the roots of the plant.

 Should the leaves of azaleas show yellowing it is an indication that the soil is not acid enough and the plant should be treated with iron chelates obtainable from plant supply stores.